To become a notary in Illinois and to perform remote notarizations, you must comply with the following requirements:

 Back to top

-The bond amount you need varies depending on your notary status and the type of notarizations you would like to perform.
+The bond amount you need depends on your notary status and the type of notarizations you would like to perform.

-$5,000 notary bond – If you are applying for a traditional notary commission or renewing your notary commission.
+You need a $5,000 notary bond if you are applying to become an Illinois notary or renewing your notary commission and would only like to perform traditional in-person notarizations.
 Click here to start the notary application process.

-$25,000 notary bond – If you are a mid-term notary and you would like to perform remote notarizations.
+You need a $25,000 notary bond if you are a mid-term notary and you would like to register to perform remote notarizations or electronic notarizations by means of audio-video communication for your current active notary commission.
 Click here to order the $25,000 notary bond.

-$30,000 notary bond – If you are applying for the first time as an Illinois notary or renewing your notary commission and you would like to perform in-person traditional notarizations and remote notarizations.
+You need a $30,000 notary bond if you are applying to become an Illinois notary or renewing your notary commission and you would like to perform traditional in-person notarizations and remote notarizations or electronic notarizations by means of audio-video communication.
 Click here to start the notary application process.

 Back to top